 - Promoting the spiritual, moral, social and cultural development of pupils, as well as British values such as democracy

-- Our diversity group and shadow diversity group are formal groups set up to raise awareness and support all aspects of diversity and inclusion- see the diversity group tab on website, or ask a member of staff
+- Our diversity group raises awareness and support all aspects of diversity and inclusion- see the diversity group tab on website, or ask a member of staff

 We will also protect children from the risk of radicalisation, for example by using filters on the internet to make sure they can’t access extremist, extreme or terrorist material, or by vetting visitors who come into school to work with pupils.